wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ## Installation

 This chapter describes how to get PowerAuth SDK for iOS and tvOS Extensions up and running in your app.
-In current version, you can choose between CocoaPods and manual library integration.
+In the current version, you can choose between CocoaPods and manual library integration.
 Both types of installation will lead to your app extension linked with a dynamic library, provided by the `PowerAuth2ForExtensions.[xc]framework`.

 To distinguish between SDKs, the following short terms will be used in this document: